Decoding of Interleaved Alternant Codes: Abstract

 \section{Abstract}

-Interleaved Reed--Solomon codes admit efficient decoding algorithms which correct burst errors far beyond half the minimum distance in the random errors regime, e.g.,~by computing a common solution to the Key Equation for each Reed--Solomon code, as described by Schmidt et~al. This decoder may either \emph{fail} to return a codeword, or it may \emph{miscorrect} to an incorrect codeword, and good upper bounds on the fraction of error matrices for which these events occur are known.
+Interleaved Reed--Solomon codes admit efficient decoding algorithms which correct burst errors far beyond half the minimum distance in the random errors regime, e.g.,~by computing a common solution to the Key Equation for each Reed--Solomon code, as described by Schmidt et~al. If this decoder does not succeed, it may either \emph{fail} to return a codeword or \emph{miscorrect} to an incorrect codeword, and good upper bounds on the fraction of error matrices for which these events occur are known.

 The decoding algorithm immediately applies to interleaved alternant codes as well, i.e.,~the subfield subcodes of interleaved Reed--Solomon codes, but the fraction of decodable error matrices differs, since the error is now restricted to a subfield.
 In this paper, we present new general lower and upper bounds on the fraction of error matrices decodable by Schmidt et al.'s decoding algorithm, thereby making it the only decoding algorithm for interleaved alternant codes for which such bounds are known.